TeleHit

 TeleHit is a Mexican cable/satellite television network.
 Its main programming is music and music videos.
-It is a part of Televisa Networks, an affiliate of TelevisaUnivision, and is also available in various countries in Latin America and United States.
+It is a part of Televisa Networks, an affiliate of TelevisaUnivision, and is also available in various countries in Latin America and the United States.

 Broadcasting since 1993, Telehit became the second Spanish language music video network under MTV.
 What began as a Spanish music network, now is universal fusion of different musical rhythms, like pop, rock, electronic, hip-hop and reggaeton.

 Besides music videos, the channel also broadcasts concerts, TV specials and general-interest content for youth.
 Telehit has also been a platform for hosts and actors to being into Mexican show business.

 Telehit Awards

 The Telehit Awards were first presented on November 5, 2008.
 They emerged in commemoration of its 15 years on Mexican television.
 These awards recognize the most outstanding artists in music.